John Walson: Invention of cable television

 Walson needed to solve problems receiving signals from Philadelphia television stations, which were blocked by the mountains surrounding the town.
 Walson erected an antenna on a utility pole on a local mountaintop that enabled him to demonstrate the televisions in his store with strong broadcasts coming from the three Philadelphia stations.
 He connected the antenna to his appliance store via a cable and modified signal boosters.
 He then connected several of his customers who were located along the cable path.
 This was the first community antenna television (CATV) system in the United States.

 Walson's company grew over the years, and he is recognized as the founder of the cable television industry.
 He was also the first cable operator to use microwave to import distant television stations, the first to use coaxial cable to improve picture quality, and the first to distribute pay television programming.

 His descendants now own Service Electric, which is a family-owned cable TV provider serving Pennsylvania and Northwestern New Jersey.

+In 2026, Walson was announced as a posthumous inductee into the Luzerne County Arts & Entertainment Hall of Fame.